 The Hon.
 Kevin G. Lynch, P.C., O.C., PH.D., LL.D.
-Vice-Chair, BMO Financial Group AGE: 66(1) Ontario, Canada
+Vice-Chair, BMO Financial Group

-DIRECTOR SINCE:
+Ontario, Canada

-April 23, 2014
+Director Since: April 23, 2014

-Independent

-PRINCIPAL COMPETENCIES:

-Public Policy

-Finance/Accounting

-Strategy

-The Honorable Kevin G. Lynch is Vice-Chair, BMO Financial Group.
-In this role, Dr. Lynch is a key strategic advisor to senior management.
-He represents BMO in domestic and international markets.
+Principal Competencies: Public Policy Finance/Accounting Strategy The Honorable Kevin G. Lynch is Vice-Chair, BMO Financial Group.
+In this role, Dr. Lynch is a key strategic advisor to senior management and represents BMO in domestic and international markets.

-Prior to joining BMO, Dr. Lynch built a distinguished career in the Government of Canada.
+Prior to joining BMO, Dr. Lynch built a distinguished public service career in the Government of Canada.
 Before his retirement in 2009, he served as Clerk of the Privy Council, Secretary to the Cabinet, and Head of the Public Service of Canada.
 Dr. Lynch began his public service career at the Bank of Canada in 1976 and has held a number of senior positions in the Government of Canada.
 These included the post of Deputy Minister of Industry, from 1995 to 2000, and Deputy Minister of Finance, from 2000 to 2004.
 From 2004 to 2006, he served as Executive Director (for the Canadian, Irish and Caribbean constituency) at the International Monetary Fund in Washington, D.C.

-In addition to serving on the public boards mentioned in the following table, Dr. Lynch is the past Chair of the Board of Governors of the University of Waterloo, the Chancellor of University of King's College and serves on several other boards, including those of the Asia Pacific Foundation, the Rideau Hall Foundation and the Ditchley Foundation.
+In addition to serving on the public boards mentioned in the following table, Dr. Lynch is the Chancellor of the University of King's College and the past Chair of the Board of Governors of the University of Waterloo.
+As well, Dr. Lynch is a Trustee of the Killam Trusts, and serves on several other boards, including those of Communitech, the Governor General's Rideau Hall Foundation and the Asia Pacific Foundation of Canada.
 Dr. Lynch is also a member of the World Economic Forum's Global Policy Councils.

-Dr. Lynch has received ten honorary degrees from Canadian universities and was made a Member of the Queen's Privy Council for Canada in 2009, and an Officer of the Order of Canada in 2011.
-He has been awarded the Distinguished Alumni Award from McMaster University and the Queen's Golden Jubilee Medal.
+Dr. Lynch has received eleven honorary degrees from Canadian universities and was made a Member of the Queen's Privy Council for Canada in 2009, and an Officer of the Order of Canada in 2011.
+He has been awarded the Distinguished Alumni Award from McMaster University and the Queen's Golden and Diamond Jubilee Medals.